• An thesis by articles should normally contain only one article.

 • If you are writing a thesis or dissertation in French that includes articles in English, use the Word template in French.
 (According to the Guide for Presenting Theses and Dissertations, this is a thesis in French.)

-• A literature review on your topic (that you published, was accepted for publication, etc.) can be used in the thesis or dissertation instead of writing a new Literature Review chapter.
+• In certain cases, a literature review on your topic (that you published, was accepted for publication, etc.) can be used in the thesis or dissertation instead of writing a new Literature Review chapter - but only if you are the main author.

 • The articles can be inserted as chapters or as appendices.
 In the Word template it is better to include them as chapters, so the List of Tables and List of Figures be created automatically.